bablukpik/pdf-chatbot-backend/README.md

 # PDF Chatbot Backend

 This is the Express.js backend for a scalable PDF chat RAG application.
-It uses LangChain for document processing and Qdrant for vector storage.
+It uses LangChain for document processing and Milvus for vector storage.
 The backend supports PDF upload, chunking, embedding, retrieval, and streaming chat responses.

 **Frontend repo:** [pdf-chatbot-frontend](https://github.com/bablukpik/pdf-chatbot-frontend)